Winston-503/underfitting_vs_overfitting/principles.md

 Although I'm not describing all the concepts you need to know here (for example, *quality metrics* or *cross-validation*), I think it's important to explain to you (or just remind you) what underfitting/overfitting is.

-To figure this out, let's create some dataset, split it into train and test (I will not use a validation set in this example to simplify it, but I will tell about it later), and then train three models on it - simple, good and complex.
+To figure this out, let's create some dataset, split it into train and test sets, and then train three models on it - simple, good and complex (I will not use a validation set in this example to simplify it, but I will tell about it later).
 All code is available in this [GitLab repo](https://gitlab.com/Winston-90/underfitting_vs_overfitting).

 | ![dataset.jpg](./img/dataset.jpg) |
 |:--:|